Ivoz/vimfiles/README.md

 My vim/gvim configuration
 =========================

-i've setup vim with my own .vimrc, hopefully nicely commented and well laid out.
+I've setup vim with my own .vimrc, hopefully nicely commented and well laid out.

-i use [vundle](https://github.com/gmarik/Vundle.vim) to organise plugins.
+I use [vim-plug](https://github.com/junegunn/vim-plug) to organise plugins.
 It's awesome; you should try it.
 Hopefully something like it will become default in vim 8.